haquema/makers-javascript-fndamentals/contents/01_getting_started.md

 ## Exercise - your first JavaScript program

-Here are two more lines of JS - resist the urge of pasting them into `node` right away and try to analyse the code first.
+Here are two more lines of JS that you can paste into the `node` REPL:

 ```javascript
 > const name = 'JavaScript';